Paragraphs

 Professional Recognition

 Our LLB degree is recognised by professional bodies and universities overseas.
-The Law Society of England grants exemptions from part 1 of the Common Professional Examination (CPE) and certain papers in part 1 of the Bar Professional Training Course for LLB graduates.
+The Law Society of England grants exemptions from part 1 of the Common Professional Examination (CPE) and certain papers in part 1 of the Bar Professional Training Course for LLB graduates.;

 Wooden chair behind a wooden table with a book open